SK3CHI3/l-E-ADMIN-DASH/README.md

 ## Project Overview

-Luxe Wheels Insight Dashboard is a comprehensive management platform designed for car and helicopter rental businesses.
+L & E Insight Dashboard is a comprehensive management platform designed for car and helicopter rental businesses.
 It provides real-time analytics, customer management, booking operations, loyalty tracking, and more—all in a beautiful, responsive interface.

 ## Features